Blessing of Class Diversity in Pre-training: EXPERIMENTS

-We use the following definitions, which are natural analogies of those in~\citet{tripuraneni2020theory} for multi-task transfer learning.
+We shall use the following definitions, which are natural analogies of those in~\citet{tripuraneni2020theory} for multi-task transfer learning.
+Being in the same framework of developing the diversity of the pre-training phase, ~\citet{tripuraneni2020theory} aimed at improving correlations between $K$ separate and easy tasks, while we show the diversity across various classes in a single but comprehensive pre-training task has prominent effects.

 To measure the ``closeness'' between the learned representation and true underlying feature representation, we use the following metric, following~\citet{tripuraneni2020theory} \begin{definition} Let $h \in \gH$ be the optimal representation function and $h' \in \gH$ be any representation function.
-Let $f^{\pre} \in \gF$ be the optimal pre-training predictor on top of $h$.
+Let $f^{\pre} \in \gF^\pre$ be the optimal pre-training predictor on top of $h$.
 The pre-training representation difference is defined as:

-where the expectation is over the pre-training data distribution. \end{definition} Intuitively, this measures the performance difference between the optimal predictor and the best possible predictor given a representation function $h'$.
+where the expectation is over the pre-training data distribution. \end{definition} Intuitively, this measures the performance difference between the optimal predictor and the best possible predictor given a representation $h'$.

 For transfer learning, we also need to introduce a similar concept on the downstream task. \begin{definition} Let $h \in \gH$ be the optimal representation function and $h' \in \gH$ be any representation function.
-For the downstream task, for a function class $\gF^{\down}$, let $f^{\down} \in \gF$ be the optimal pre-training predictor on top of $h$.
-We define the worst-case representation difference between representations $h$ and $h^\prime \in \gH$ as:
+For the downstream task, for a function class $\gF^{\down}$, let $f^{\down} \in \gF^\down$ be the optimal pre-training predictor on top of a specific $h$.
+We define the worst-case representation difference between $h$ and $h^\prime \in \gH$ as: